 Rep. John Lewis and Rev. C.T.
 Vivian have received deserved tributes from across the United States and the world since they passed away in July 2020.
-Civil rights icons, they embodied the fight for racial equality in the mid-20th Century.
-John Lewis was known as “the conscience of congress” (Barrow & Taylor, 2020).
+As civil rights icons, they embodied the fight for racial equality in the mid-20th Century.
+John Lewis was known as “the conscience of Congress” (Barrow & Taylor, 2020).
 Martin Luther King, Jr. described C.T.
 Vivian as “the greatest preacher ever to live” (Reyes, 2020, para.
 13).

 It serves as a reminder of the power of young people’s activism.
 As the United States goes through a profound reckoning about race, health, and a host of political issues, the ability of young people to drive progress is a source of considerable hope.

 I see the outstanding potential of young people every day in my role at One for the World, a movement of people changing charitable giving to end extreme poverty.
 In our six years of operation, we have so far recruited around 1,000 young volunteers and convinced several times that number to take our pledge to donate 1% or more of their income to the world’s most cost-effective charities, every month, for life.

 We appeal to these unlikely donors by educating students and young professionals about effective giving and motivating them to channel their donations to organizations that will have the greatest impact.